opencredo/springkoans/README.md

 To start your journey through the Spring Koans:

-* Do a git clone to checkout the code, or download a tar.gz or .zip from [GitHub](http://github.com/opencredo/springkoans)
+* Do a git clone to checkout the code, or download and unpack a tar.gz or .zip from [GitHub](http://github.com/opencredo/springkoans)

-* TBD...
+* Change directory into the springkoans directory
+* Run "mvn clean test" from the command line (having installed [Maven](http://maven.apache.org/) first of course)
+* You should then get an output like the following, which gives you some pointers on the first problem to contemplate and fix in the code:

+[junit] Running com.programmingspring.koans.ApplicationContextKoan
+[junit] Tests run: 1, Failures: 1, Errors: 0, Time elapsed: 0.006 sec
+[junit] Testsuite: com.programmingspring.koans.ApplicationContextKoan
+[junit] Tests run: 1, Failures: 1, Errors: 0, Time elapsed: 0.006 sec
+[junit]
+[junit] Testcase: testKoan1CreateEmptyApplicationContext took 0.002 sec
+[junit] 	FAILED
+[junit] ApplicationContext is null.
+Please create an empty ApplicationContext.
+[junit] junit.framework.AssertionFailedError: ApplicationContext is null.
+Please create an empty ApplicationContext.
+[junit] 	at com.programmingspring.koans.ApplicationContextKoan.testKoan1CreateEmptyApplicationContext(ApplicationContextKoan.java:16)
+[junit]

-Of course it also helps to have a copy of [Programming Spring from O'Reilly](http://shop.oreilly.com/product/0636920018056.do) as the koans were created to accompany this book, however if you don't have it (or we're still finishing it!) then the koans should still stand on their own and provide a great learning experience.
+* Of course it also helps to have a copy of [Programming Spring from O'Reilly](http://shop.oreilly.com/product/0636920018056.do) as the koans were created to accompany this book, however if you don't have it (or we're still finishing it!) then the koans should still stand on their own and provide a great learning experience.
+* You can use any editor you see fit, ideally one that supports Java and XML, to work with these koans, but we recommend using [SpringSource Tool Suite](http://www.springsource.com/developer/sts)
+* Next steps are for you to fix that problem, contemplate on why the fix worked the way it did and then to re-run "mvn clean test" to move onto the next step on the journey.
+* If you get stuck, check out the accompanying *-solution projects as they have the pointers on how to move to the next step if it's holding you up.
+However it's worth noting that the value in koans is the effort you put into figuring out the answers for yourself, so we recommend only using the solutions for checking your answer or if you really are dead stuck (which shouldn't happen, so please raise a [JIRA](http://dev.opencredo.com/jira/browse/OCSPRINGKOANS) if it does!)

 Contributors
 ------------